Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Introduction

-Deep learning (DL) based object detection approaches like Faster R-CNN~\cite{paper:journals/pami/fasterrcnn}, CenterNet~\cite{paper:journals/corr/centernet2} and YOLO~\cite{software:yolov8}, have demonstrated promising performance.
+Deep learning (DL) based object detection approaches \cite{paper:journals/pami/fasterrcnn, paper:journals/corr/centernet2, software:yolov8} have demonstrated promising performance.
 With such advancements, recent work has taken steps to explore DL-based \ivo detection approaches in mobile apps and desktop apps~\cite{paper:conf/issta/WhiteFB19, paper:conf/fse/ChenXXCXZ020/od, paper:conf/fse/XieFXCC20, paper:conf/fse/YeCX0HCXZ21}.
 For example, Wu et al.~\cite{paper:conf/icse/WuYCXHHMZ23} explore advanced DL-based approaches, like CenterNet2, YOLOv3, and YOLOv5, for IGE detection on mobile apps.
-The approaches can be typically divided into three steps: (1) manually summarize a finite set of \ivo categories such as buttons, spinners, switches, checkboxes, etc., (2) manually label a large dataset, and then (3) train an object detection model on the dataset.
-However, such training-based approaches heavily rely on large annotated datasets so that they can hardly be directly applied to \ivo detection in VR apps.
-As shown in Figure~\ref{fig:diversified-object-raw} and Figure~\ref{fig:diversified-object-annotated}, annotating large-scale VR \ivo datasets is challenging due to the unique interaction mechanism of VR apps.
-The data annotation process demands extensive efforts, compounded by VR's complex hardware usage and exhaustive interactions.
+The approaches can be typically divided into three steps: (1) manually summarize a finite set of \ivo categories such as buttons, input boxes, etc., (2) manually label a large dataset, and then (3) train an object detection model on the dataset.
+However, such training-based approaches heavily rely on large annotated datasets so that they can hardly be directly applied to \ivo detection in XR apps.
+As shown in Figure~\ref{fig:diversified-object-raw} and Figure~\ref{fig:diversified-object-annotated}, annotating large-scale XR \ivo datasets is challenging due to the unique interaction mechanism of XR apps.
+The data annotation process demands extensive efforts, compounded by XR's complex hardware usage and exhaustive interactions.

 Recent advancements of pretrained large multimodal models (LMMs)~\cite{paper:journals/corr/gpt4, paper:gemini} have shown their remarkable abilities in downstream tasks including image/natural language comprehension, question answering and logical reasoning, without large training sets on specific problems.
 Such capabilities provide us with new opportunities to resolve the aforementioned limitation of lacking datasets.
 However, our preliminary experiments (detailed in ~\cref{sec:orientor-motivating-example}) reveal that LMMs suffer from severe spatial semantic hallucinations, tending to generate contextually coherent but factually incorrect or unrealistic \ivos with inaccurate locations and amounts as responses.
-These are mainly stemmed from the following challenges of VR \ivo detection problem:
+These are mainly stemmed from the following challenges of XR \ivo detection problem: